epinio/docs/docs/howtos/customization/setup_export_registry.md

 It has to be replaced as well.
 Its value is the base64 encoding of `<user>:<password>`.

-This creates the authentication secret for the destination.
+This creates the authentication secret for the destination, in the `epinio` namespace.
+Change it, if `epinio` is not Epinio's system namespace, i.e. when Epinio was installed differently.

 Epinio now knows the specified account at the docker hub as an export destination for use with `epinio app export --registry`.